vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/valentino-valentine/scores.md

 The output from ESLint shows…

-* 2 - Six to ten complaints
+* 4 - Zero complaints

 ### Testing

-- 2.5 - A valid attempt was made to test functionality with obvious gaps where functionality is not tested
+- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing

 ### Workflow

-- 2.5 - Developer make large, inconsistent commits that contain irrelevant changesets and make it difficult to follow the evolution of the application.
-Developer rarely use git branches and frequently incorporate changes directly into master with little or no review process.
-There are instances of committed source code that should be .gitignored and instances of dead code and/or debugger statements.
+- 3 - Developer make many small, atomic commits that document the evolution of the application but sometimes contain irrelevant changesets and inconsistent commit messages.
+Developer use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
+Pull requests may contain little or no code review.
+There may be slight instances where the developer have committed source code that should be .gitignored.
+There may be some instances of "dead" or commented-out code and debugger statements like console.log that need to be cleaned up.